customa/customa-discord/README.md

     * anf - Who fixed the naughtiest bug ever and helped me fix the following ones myself
     * Eldog - Who's been supporting the theme since square 1 <3
 * BetterDiscord
-* Beard's Material
+* Beard's Material Theme and obviously Beard Design himself [Github](https://github.com/BeardDesign1), [Website](http://www.beard-design.com/)
 * Twitch Icon: Icon made by [Pixel Perfect](https://icon54.com) from [flaticon](https://flaticon.com)

 ## 5. Current Progress

-I created a point system for myself in order to keep track of which modules need more care or need some redo all together.
+I created a scoring system for myself in order to keep track of which modules need more care or need some redo all together.
 An old, buggy module gets a 0 (also modules which I haven't looked at yet, but might actually work), a module which I started working on but is not quite ready yet gets a 0.5, a finished module gets a 1.

-Currently the project has **23.5 points**
+Currently the project has **27.5 points**

-Possible are **26 points**
+Possible are **29 points**

 Detailed listing of the project status (eg. where it falls short at the moment):